jpcorb20/mediqa-oe/README.md

 # Issue
 If you encounter an issue with attaching transcript. try running the `process_data.py` script with the `--cleanup` flag to remove the downloaded files.

+# Cite

+	@article{corbeil2025empowering,
+	  title={Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications}, author={Corbeil, Jean-Philippe and Abacha, Asma Ben and Michalopoulos, George and Swazinna, Phillip and Del-Agua, Miguel and Tremblay, Jerome and Daniel, Akila Jeeson and Bader, Cari and Cho, Yu-Cheng and Krishnan, Pooja and others}, journal={arXiv preprint arXiv:2507.05517},
+	  year={2025}
+	}